Mir Sayyid Ali: Humayun service

 Self-portrait in Indian dress, signed by Mir Sayyid Ali, Los Angeles County Museum of Art, 1555-56.

 Meanwhile, the Mughal Emperor Humayun after unsuccessful battles with Sher Shah Suri, lost his throne, and in 1543 arrived in Iran, where Shah Tahmasp gave him a warm welcome and the highest protection.
 Followed by countless feasts on which Tahmasp persuaded the Sunni Humayun to go to the Shiite faith.
 While Humayun was staying in Tabriz, he became acquainted with the artists, was fascinated by their works, and two of them were invited to come under his service, as he wanted to create a library-like master of Tabriz.
 These artists were Abd al-Samad and Mir Musavvir.
 However, for some reason, instead of Mir Musavvir, the service went to his son Mir Sayyid Ali.

 Humayun did not immediately regain his possessions in the Indian subcontinent.
-While this struggle took place, it was in a Kabul court.
+While this struggle took place, he was in his Kabul court where the Persian painter Dust Muhammad has been officiating since the late 1530s.
 Mir Sayyid Ali arrived there in 1549, lived and worked there for as long as the summer of 1555 Humayun's army defeated in a battle the troops of Sikandar Shah.
 The Delhi gate was open, and his father Humayun regained the throne.
 The period of the artist's life in Kabul today carries very few works, among them "Portrait of a young writer".
 Mir Sayyid Ali is considered a master of the genre of portraiture, but Persian portraits were to a large extent conditioned and idealized character than were significantly different from the Mughal portrait, which was much more naturalistic.
 However, the "Portrait of a young writer" belongs to the best Persian portrait miniatures.
 Experts from the Los Angeles Museum believe that this may be a self-portrait of the artist.